 To offer another example, a student may be allowed to enroll for spring semester course SMPL 3001 because at the point of class registration for spring semester the student was part of a college and/or pursuing a degree program that the college requires as a requisite for the spring course.
 If the student changes his/her college and/or degree program after registration, then that student no longer satisfies the college / program requirements for SMPL 3001 and so will not be allowed to retain his/her enrollment in that course.

 During the break period between each semester, UC will assess whether or not each student continues to meet any college-established requisite(s) for the courses into which he or she has enrolled for the next semester.
 Students not meeting course requisites will be "dis-enrolled" from the appropriate classes prior to the first day of classes.
 A notification will be sent to the student's UC e-mail address.
 The student's bill will be updated accordingly to reflect tuition charges for the adjusted enrollment.

 Please note that the effect of the disenrollment is immediate and final.
 The vacated seats in the classes will not be held, and these seats will be available immediately to other registering students.
 Students will not be reinstated into disenrolled classes.
 The registration system will prevent the student from re-registering into those classes dis-enrolled for unmet requisites.

-The One Stop Student Service Center and the Registrar's Office are not charged with requisite management and cannot override requisites requirements.
+Enrollment Services and the Registrar's Office are not charged with requisite management and cannot override requisites requirements.
 These offices will not be able to provide requisites information or take any requisites-related action.